Applying for a Raffle Licence

 - 3,000 discounted tickets @ two for $15 = $22,500

 The total ticket value in this example is $72,500.

 A group must not exceed the total ticket value approved for the licence.

-A group must send this application to AGLC at least eight weeks before the ticket print deadline:
+A group must send this application to AGLC at least eight weeks before the ticket print deadline or start of sales:

 Electronic Raffle Systems

-AGLC is accepting applications for gaming supplier registration.
-For more information, contact the Due Diligence Unit at firstname.lastname@example.org
+For more information about gaming supplier registration, contact the Due Diligence Unit at firstname.lastname@example.org

 The licence fee for a raffle with a total ticket value: